Fresh From My Oven

 - 1 large can green chile enchilada sauce (mild or hot)

-- 1 can chopped green chiles (mild or hot)
+- 1 can chopped green chiles (optional) (mild or hot)

 - In a large skillet, heat oil.

-- Put chicken breasts in skillet, and cook at medium heat until juices run clear.
+- Put chicken breasts or tenderloins in skillet, and cook at medium heat until juices run clear and chicken pieces are a little brown.

 - Take chicken out to cool on a plate.

-- In same skillet stir in the cream of chicken soup, 1/4 of the enchilada sauce, and the garlic, spices and green chiles.
+- While chicken is cooling, in same skillet stir in the cream of chicken soup, 1/2 of the enchilada sauce, 2 cups of cheese and the garlic, spices and green chiles.

-- Shred cooled chicken breasts and place in the sauce in the skillet.
+- Shred or chop cooled chicken breasts or tenderloins and place in the sauce in the skillet.

-- Cook and stir for 20-30 minutes until sauce thickens and is thoroughly combined with shredded chicken.
+- Cook and stir for 20-30 minutes until sauce thickens and is thoroughly combined with chicken.

-- Warm tortillas in a tortilla warmer, a skillet or a microwave.
+- Warm tortillas one at a time, in a tortilla warmer, a skillet or a microwave.

-- Fill and roll each tortilla with the chicken mixture and tuck them tightly against each other, into a baking dish.
+- Tuck them tightly against each other, into a 9X12 baking dish.

 - Pour the remaining enchilada sauce over the contents of the baking dish.

-- Remove from oven and sprinkle with sliced black olives and sliced green onions for garnish.
+- Remove from oven and sprinkle with sliced green onions for garnish.

 - Serve with sour cream, guacamole, salsa and tortilla chips if desired.